ConsumerDataStandardsAustralia/standards/.github/ISSUE_TEMPLATE/decision-proposal-InfoSec.md

 ---
-name: Decision Proposal
+name: Decision Proposal - InfoSec Stream
 about: Create a decision proposal entry.
 Only to be used by the API Stream Lead or delegate
 title: Decision Proposal <Number> - <Title>
-labels: API Decision Proposal, Proposal Pending
+labels: InfoSec Decision Proposal, Proposal Pending
 assignees: JamesMBligh

 ---